surfman100/coding-documentation/database/database-security.md

 - schema.
 Each user has a default schema (default is predefined dbo)

-**logins** are used to access the database (irrelevant of authentication method) setup at server instance level and stored in *master* database **users** are setup in the specific *database* level and have access to that database only. are either SQL Auth or Windows/Entra Auth
+**logins** are used to access the database (irrelevant of authentication method) setup at server instance level and stored in *master* database. can be disabled.
+**users** are setup in the specific *database* level and have access to that database only. are either SQL Auth or Windows/Entra Auth
 **roles** predefined by microsoft and allows creation of custom ones, database or server level.